chyngyz-sydykov/go-recommendation/Readme.md

 # About the project

 This is a one of the microservices for personal pet project as study practice. the whole system consists of 3 microservices:
+- **go-recommendation** (current project) a microservice that holds business logic related with the recommendation of books.
+The recommendation algorithm will increase the points for specific book when book is edited or rated. the communication is via RabbitMQ.
- - **go-web** works as an api gateway. the endpoints include CRUD actions for book, create endpoint for saving rating
+ - **go-web** works as an API gateway. the endpoints include CRUD actions for book, create endpoint for saving rating [link](https://github.com/chyngyz-sydykov/go-web)
- - **go-rating** another microservice that saves new rating and return list of rating by book id. the communication between go-web and go-rating is via gRPC [link](https://github.com/chyngyz-sydykov/go-rating)
+ - **go-rating** another microservice that saves rating and returns list of rating by book id. the communication between go-web and go-rating is via gRPC [link](https://github.com/chyngyz-sydykov/go-rating)

-- **go-recommendation** (current project) a microservice that holds business logic related with the recommendation of books depending on rating and how often the book is edited or created. the communication will be done via RabbitMQ
+## NOTE:
+Current repo is dependent on [link](https://github.com/chyngyz-sydykov/go-web). go-web microservice has docker container for rabbitmq. while current go-recommendation connects to that instance of message broker.

 # Installation